Romulo-Moraes/Assembly-Toolkit/10. Macros/README.md

 ```

 ## 10.5.
 Conditional macros
-Conditional macros are useful for inserting or removing a block of instructions depending on a conditional test result.
-The conditional structure ends with `%endif`:
+Conditional macros are useful for inserting or removing a block of instructions based on the result of a conditional test.
 ```asm
 ; Undefining this macro with %undef
 ; or just not creating it will make